yomarfrancisco/acd-monitor/docs/UI-MOCK-INTEGRATION-STATUS.md

 - ✅ CI gating (backend skipped on UI-only changes)
 - ✅ No `any` type leaks in API responses
 - ✅ Consistent timeframe handling (`'30d' | '6m' | '1y' | 'ytd'`)

+## Security & Access

+**Password Gate Status:** Completely removed from the application.
+No authentication is required for demo access.

+**Environment Variables:** `DEMO_PASSCODE` has been removed from Vercel environment variables.
+Redeploy with Clear Cache if authentication needs to be reintroduced.